-One of the best graduate degrees in the tech field you can earn is an MS in Information Technology.
-That’s because the information technology industry offers growing opportunities across a myriad of careers—and a master’s in information technology can help you qualify for many of them.
-No matter what IT field you choose to specialize in, the career outlook is strong.
+There are a number of great graduate degrees in the tech field.
+That’s because the information technology industry offers growing opportunities across a myriad of careers—and a master’s degree can help you qualify for many of them.
+No matter what IT field you choose to specialize in, the career outlook is strong and some of the best degrees include:

-There’s not just one kind of IT career.
+However, there isn’t just one kind of IT career.
 There are dozens, each requiring its own skill sets and experience levels.
-Because most MS in Information Technology programs allow you to specialize in a specific IT field, earning your MS degree can help prepare you for many of the best IT and computer science jobs.
+Because most universities offer a variety of Information Technology degrees, earning your MS degree in a specific field can help prepare you for many of the best IT and computer science jobs.

 The top job titles for professionals with an MS in Information Technology include:

-According to the U.S. Bureau of Labor Statistics (BLS), the demand for computer and information systems managers is expected to increase 12% from 2016 to 2026, faster than the national average for all occupations.† Much of this increase will be due to the expansion of cloud computing and the proliferation of the Internet of Things.
-In fact, the BLS estimates that 557,100 new jobs in computer and information technology will be added between 2016 and 2026.‡
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for computer and information systems managers is expected to increase 12% from 2016 to 2026, faster than the national average for all occupations.1 Much of this increase will be due to the expansion of cloud computing and the proliferation of the Internet of Things.
+In fact, the BLS estimates that 44,200 new jobs in computer and information technology will be added between 2016 and 2026.1 Meanwhile, job growth for security analysts is expected to grow 28% from 2016 to 2026.2

 It takes unique knowledge to be successful in an IT career.
 And many companies are willing to pay well for that knowledge.
-According to the BLS, computer and information systems managers earn median salaries of $136,000–$150,000 per year in such fields as information, computer systems design and related services, finance and insurance, manufacturing, and management of companies and enterprises.†
+According to the BLS, computer and information systems managers earn median salaries of $143,910–$157,810 per year in such fields as information, computer systems design and related services, finance and insurance, manufacturing, and management of companies and enterprises.1 Computer and Information Research Scientists earned a median pay of $118,370 in 20183 and software developers earned an average of $105,590 in 2018.4

 If you’re like many who are considering an advanced information technology degree, you may already have an IT job that you would prefer not to give up.
 The good news is, thanks to online education, you can complete a graduate degree program while continuing to work full time.

-When you earn your MS in Information Technology degree online, you won’t have to move to be near a university or drive to a campus.
+When you earn your MS in Information Technology, MS in Information Systems Management, MS in Data Science, MS in Software Engineering, or MS in Cybersecurity degree online, you won’t have to move to be near a university or drive to a campus.
 Instead, you can earn your master’s degree from home or anywhere with an internet connection.
 Online learning also offers you the flexibility to complete your coursework on whatever days and times are convenient you.
 That makes it easier to balance your education with your work.
 And it can even save you time and money.

 The information technology field offers a lot of opportunity.
 Through an online university, you can earn a master’s in IT and seize that opportunity.

-Walden University is an accredited institution offering an MS in Information Technology degree program online.
+Walden University is an accredited institution offering an array of IT degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.